Igalia/phpreport/docs/user/reports.rst

 all the different client/user columns) and the latter shows the proportion of hours of one project regarding the work done in all projects.

+You can export the data contained in the grid to a CSV file for processing with spreadsheet software, for example, using the **Download as CSV** button at the bottom of the grid.

-Finally, in the bottom of the grid there are two buttons named **All data** and **Only totals**.
+Finally, at the bottom of the box containing the grid there are two buttons named **All data** and **Only totals**.
 The latter hides all columns excepting *Project*, *Total* and *Percentage*, while the former shows all columns again.